cmigazzi/P5_Pur_beurre/README.md

 - Go to settings.py to enter your mysql username, password, host, port and db_name at lines 7-11

-- install database schema and get datas: `python eat_better.py --init-db` This may takes few minutes, so let's take a coffee
+- install database schema and get datas: `python eat_better.py --db_init` This may takes few minutes, so let's take a coffee

-- If everything goes right, you can launch the application: `python eat_better.py`
+- Everything right ?
+You can launch the application: `python eat_better.py`

 ## Select a product you want to replace